-The CA will enter into effect on 1 April 2020 and end on 31 December 2020.
+The CA enters into effect on 1 April 2022 and ends on 31 March 2023.

 Article B-4 Scope of the CA

 Employees employed by a legal person under the control of the university of applied sciences, temporary agency workers and persons on secondment whose duties within the university of applied sciences concern the core activities as referred to in article B-1 paragraph 1 are entitled to remuneration in accordance with the CA for universities of applied sciences, including allowances, expense allowances and the employer's contribution to the pension premium, irrespective of whether they are skilled staff or not.
 Where required, the employer will make agreements with the employment agency.